MicrosoftDocs/SupportArticles-docs/Teams/known-issues/group-mailboxes-will-not-enable-archive.md

 ## Cause

-In the Office 365 Security and Compliance Center, Global Admins cannot enable archival flags on Group mailboxes.
-They can only do this on user mailboxes.
+In the Office 365 Security and Compliance Center, global admins can only enable archival flags on user mailboxes, not group mailboxes.

 ## Resolution

-If the Group mailbox is at or near capacity, [contact Microsoft Office Support](https://support.microsoft.com/contactus/) to extend your mailbox size.
+If the group mailbox is at or near capacity, [contact Microsoft Office Support](https://support.microsoft.com/contactus/) to extend the mailbox size.

 ## More information